Short Cake, Long Story.

 - 1 tsp Powdered Swerve, optional for sweetness

 - 1/2 tsp Lemon Zest (optional but yum, right?)

 - 6 tbsp Plain Greek Yogurt (2% or Nonfat)

 - Heat oven to 350°F. Beat the egg, Greek yogurt, and vanilla until smooth.

 - Whisk the dry ingredients, then add to the wet and mix until a sticky dough forms, making sure all of the flour is distributed and no dry lumps are visible.

 - Use a spoon to scoop a heaping portion of dough and drop onto a parchment-lined baking sheet.
 This batch should equal four small biscuits.

 - Bake for 10 minutes, check the tops for browning and continue to bake until the edges are golden.
 About 12-15 minutes total.

 - Mash the berries, sweetener, optional lemon zest, and chia seeds until the mixture resembles a chunky jam.
 You can thin the mixture with a tsp of water if desired.
 I keep mine thick.

-- Whip together the plain Greek Yogurt and sweetener and refrigerate until ready to use.
+- Whip together the plain Greek Yogurt, vanilla, and sweetener and refrigerate until ready to use.